Mozambique's Renamo says leader 'hunted', government cracks down

 The presidency said Guebuza was also willing to meet the Renamo leader but the army would continue to defend the nation's "independence, sovereignty and integrity".

-Government troops have also been moving against Renamo partisans in northern Nampula province.

-Suspected Renamo guerrillas ambushed a truck carrying goods and passengers on Wednesday at Caramaja in Nampula province, killing two people, a provincial police spokesman said.

-In central Sofala province, armed men also suspected to be from Renamo attacked military escort vehicles, wounding five people, local media reported.
-This followed the ambush of a civilian passenger minibus in Sofala at the weekend, which killed one person and wounded 10 more.
+State media said Renamo guerrillas ambushed a civilian passenger minibus in Sofala province at the weekend, killing one person and wounding 10 more.

+Local media reported that armed men suspected to be from Renamo ambushed military vehicles in Sofala on Wednesday, wounding five people.
+Government troops have also been moving against Renamo partisans in north Nampula province.

 APPEALS FOR DIALOGUE